Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs

-Note that the matrices $L,K$ consisting of eigenvectors of the corresponding symmetric matrices are not uniquely defined.
+Note that the matrices $L,K_x,K_y$ consisting of eigenvectors of the corresponding symmetric matrices are not uniquely defined.
 We choose some orthonormal eigenvectors and keep them fixed for all iteration steps.
-The components of the vectors ${\bf v}_x$, ${\bf v}_y$ in \eqref{canon} are called {\em Riemannian invariants}; they are invariant along the characteristics of the initial system of PDEs, see e.g. \cite{go71,go76,evans,mi}.
+The components of the vectors ${\bf v}_x$, ${\bf v}_y$ in~\eqref{canon} are called {\em Riemannian invariants}; they are invariant along the characteristics of the corresponding one-dimensional systems, see e.g.\ \cite{go71,go76,evans,mi}.
 The existence of these invariants is a corollary of the hyperbolicity property.

-3. Any of the systems \eqref{canon} in the canonical form consists of $n$ independent equations of the form
+\item Any of the systems~\eqref{canon} in the canonical form consists of $n$ independent equations of the form

 where $w=w(x,t)$ is a scalar function and $\mu\in\mathbb R$.
-Consider for the equation \eqref{eq_1} the following difference scheme.
-The function $w(t_0,x)$, already computed at time level $t=t_0$ (initially $t=0$), is substituted by the piecewise-constant function with the values $w_{i-\frac{1}{2}}$ within the corresponding grid cell $x_{i-1}<x\leq x_i$.
-The ``large values'' defined at the boundaries of the grid cells are computed as follows:
+Consider for the equation~\eqref{eq_1} the following difference scheme.
+The function $w(t_0,x)$, already computed at time level $t=t_0$ (initially $t=0$; the values on this level are taken from the initial conditions), is substituted by the piecewise-constant function with the values $w_{i-\frac{1}{2}}$ within the corresponding grid cell $x_{i-1}<x\leq x_i$.
+Define for each $1\leq i\leq 2^N-1$ auxiliary ``interior'' values (called ``large values'' in \cite{go76}) as follows: